ANSHURAJ11/LAMMPSatOU/README.md

 `sh gsfe_curve.sh`

 then hit Return.
 You will find a new file called `gsfe`.
-The first and second columns of this file, respectively, are the _x_ and _y_ axes of the 'MoNbTi<sub>_A_</sub>' curve in Figure 2(a) of [this paper](http://dx.doi.org/10.1016/j.intermet.2020.106844).
+The first and second columns of this file, respectively, are the _x_ and _y_ axes of the first half of the 'MoNbTi<sub>_A_</sub>' curve in Figure 2(a) of [this paper](https://shuozhixu.github.io/publications/mpea/xu_bcc.mpea.gsfe_intermetallics.2020.pdf).
 Use Filezilla to download `gsfe` to your local computer, plot it, and see if you get the same curve.

 As usual, feel free to use any software to plot the curve.
 Here is a [selected list](https://en.wikipedia.org/wiki/List_of_information_graphics_software).
 I recommend [Matplotlib](https://matplotlib.org).